Skip to Main Content

 STEP 1: Define Your Topic

 The first step when planning and writing a research paper is picking a good topic.
-A good topic is relevant to the assignment and has enough information available for you to use.
+A good topic is relevant to the assignment and has enough information available for you to use and is neither too broad nor too narrow.
 This section will help you pick a subject that interests you, and refine that subject to a specific topic.

 Tips